 Air PBR 106.149: Sand and Gravel Processing

-Any sand and gravel production facility that obtains its material from deposits of sand and gravel consisting of natural disintegration of rock and stone is permitted by rule if it meets the conditions stated in 30 TAC Sections 106.149 and 106.4.
+Sand and gravel production facilities are permitted by rule if they meet the conditions stated in 30 TAC Sections 106.4 and 106.149.
 No registration or fee is required.
-Recordkeeping requirements are discussed.
+Recordkeeping requirements are discussed below.

 Quick Screen